The Pinnacle Foundation has recently refreshed our Board, resulting in an incredibly diverse, dedicated, and experienced Board of Directors.

 Having been a scholar of The Pinnacle Foundation between 2013-2015, Ben is now giving back by volunteering with us.

-Ben is a Sydney-based writer and broadcaster.
+Ben is a Melbourne-based writer and broadcaster.
 He is currently employed by the ABC as a digital producer.

 Craig is a social media strategist, blogger, copywriter, model, student and speaker.
 He has passions for sharing his knowledge, helping others develop and connecting communities through social media to network, educate, share experiences and expertise, and support each other through personal and professional growth.
 Previously volunteering as a facilitator with ACON’s ‘Young and Gay’ and “Men’s Health Project” programs, and currently part of the social media team at thought leadership brand, TEDxSydney, Craig now brings his expertise to The Pinnacle Foundation.